ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 Our report is comprised of 2 main parts:

 #### 1. Analysis of the 'Typical Hub' based on Key Measures of Success
 We took the approach of focusing on the measures of success important to CHA, as advised to us during the datathon briefing.
-These included:
+These included (but were not limited to):
 - Engagement
 - Diversity of programs
 - 'Spread' of activities for children and adults